Timm04/general-immersion-language-guide/docs/Immersion/roadmap.md

 ## How to improve your listening as a beginner

-Look # Just read more.
+Look [read more](types of immersion.md#solution-just-read-more).
 If you pause and try to relisten to things you heard and still don't understand them, don't be discouraged this is normal.
 Just [move on](How to start Immersion - Mining.md#7-move-on).

 ### When to stop using subtitles